Plans tailored for your small business.

-The number-one concern for small business owners is the cost of health care.1 All Savers Alternate Funding plans were built with your small business in mind, making it our goal to provide an affordable health plan solution.
-All Savers Alternate Funding plans are intended to help you save money — and help your employees get more out of their health plans, too.
+The number-one concern for small business owners is the cost of health care.1 So, All Savers Alternate Funding traditional plans were built with your small business in mind.
+They’re intended to help you save money — and help your employees get more out of their plans, too.

-The self-funded medical plan pays covered medical expenses of your covered employees and their dependents.
+- Your self-funded medical plan, which pays covered medical expenses of your covered employees and their dependents.

-The third-party administration agreement between you and United HealthCare Services, Inc. is the contract for claims processing, billing, customer service and other administrative services.
+- A third-party administration agreement between you and United HealthCare Services, Inc. for claims processing, billing, customer service and other administrative services.

 - A stop-loss insurance policy by All Savers Insurance Company (except MA, MN and NJ), UnitedHealthcare Insurance Company in MA and MN, and UnitedHealthcare Life Insurance Company in NJ.
 Stop-loss insurance helps protect the plan from large catastrophic claims by a covered individual, and provides overall protection in the event that all claim payments made under the medical plan exceed a certain dollar limit.